 The poinsettia breeding companies have been quite busy bringing new genetics to the market, and they’ve been kind enough to share all the details on their newest varieties.
 You will see two significant changes in the available varieties below.
-Italian breeder Lazzeri is now offering its genetics through Selecta One, and Rinehart poinsettias are now sold through Danziger.
+Italian breeder Lazzeri is now offering its genetics through Selecta One and Syngenta Flowers, and Rinehart poinsettias are now sold through Danziger.

 So as you plan for next season, be sure to consider these new poinsettia varieties — from red to white and novelties in between, early to late season, miniature to tabletop applications.
 There’s a new poinsettia for all!

 Ideal for mid to late-season sales, ‘Allegra Early Red’ has a finish date of Nov.
 21-28.
 It is a medium to vigorous variety with good branching and an excellent shelf life.
 It is ideal for all pot sizes up to 6 inches.